Sanyo-so

 Sanyo-so is located in Izu, Shizuoka Prefecture, a region that is nestled in a rich natural beauty and has long been known as a resting retreat.
 This is an elegant onsen ryokan (Japanese inn with hot spring baths) established on the premises of the villa that used to be owned by the famed entrepreneur Hisaya Iwasaki.

 The dignified appearance of the main building tells the tradition of Japanese architectural art and is registered as a Japanese Tangible Cultural Property.
-The new building is in a modern tea-ceremony house style designed by Togo Murano, featuring a space where Japanese esthetics and modern beauty reside in harmony.
+The new building is in a modern tea-ceremony house style designed by Togo Murano, featuring a space where Japanese aesthetics and modern beauty reside in harmony.
 In the premises, there is a vast Japanese garden designed by Jihei Ogawa, who was based in Kyoto and known as a pioneer of modern Japanese garden design.

 In 1947, when Sanyo-so was opened, the Tsukimi-dai was made in front of the Japanese garden.
 However, it was lost in the transition of generations.
-So, we reconstructed the new Tsukimi-dai based on the original shape and the philosophy behind it, as a space to revive the esthetics of the old days and to offer a moment to enjoy the tranquil beauty composed of the moon and the garden.
+So, we reconstructed the new Tsukimi-dai based on the original shape and the philosophy behind it, as a space to revive the aesthetics of the old days and to offer a moment to enjoy the tranquil beauty composed of the moon and the garden.

 At Sanyo-so, we will offer experiences to fully enjoy the four seasons in Japan, including a spring tea party to listen to the sounds of mother nature, a summer music evening to feel the moonlight atmosphere, a rooftop bar and other seasonal events at Tsukimi-dai.